Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Simulation methods

+To implement these strategies, we smoothed the experimental pressures measured on the RV and PA sides of the valve by taking a weighted average in time via convolution with a normalized cosine bump of radius 0.01 s.
+We then represented each curve as a finite Fourier series with 600 frequencies, which ensured the data were smooth and periodic in time.
+At the outlets, we applied a time-varying resistance boundary condition of the form

 where $R(t)$ is the resistance, $Q$ is the instantaneous flow rate during the simulation, $P_{outlet}$ is the outlet pressure and $P_{exp}$ is the experimental pressures as processed above.
-When the sign of the pressure difference across the vessel changed sign, indicating diastole, $R(t)$ smoothly increased from zero to $1000.0$ s dynes/cm$^{5}$.
-The resistance value remained constant through the remainder of diastole, then decreased smoothly to zero after the pressure again changed sign, indicating systole.
-We selected this resistance value by trial and error to reduce ringing in the flow rate immediately after valve closure.
+To achieve an approximately even flow split during systole, we estimated the systolic resistances as follows.
+We ran a steady simulation for 0.2 s with the maximum experimental pressure difference of $p = 15.66$ mmHg prescribed at the RV and zero pressure at both the RPA and LPA.
+This resulted in flow rates of $Q_{RPA}$ = 93.4 ml/s and $Q_{LPA}$ = 171.2 ml/s.
+We integrated the simulation pressure field at a slice in the PA junction to estimate a mean pressure of 3.53 mmHg.
+We then estimated that the resistance of the vessels themselves was 27.49 and 47.85 dynes/cm$^{5}$ for the left and right PAs, respectively.
+The resistance at systole is set to $20.36$ s dynes/cm$^{5}$ on the LPA and $0$ on the RPA, which makes the sum of the resistance in the vessel and the added outlet resistance approximately equal for both outlets.
+When the sign of the pressure difference across the vessel changed sign, indicating diastole, $R(t)$ smoothly increased to $1000.0$ s dynes/cm$^{5}$.
+The resistance value remained constant through the remainder of diastole, then decreased smoothly to the systolic resistance after the pressure again changed sign, indicating systole.